A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

 \subsection{The group theoretic spectral sequence}

+We fix a perfectoid field extension $(K,K^+)$ of $\Q_p$.
 Let $X$ be a smoothoid space over $K$ (cf. §\ref{subsection: Smoothoid spaces}). \begin{definition} Let $\Gs$ be a commutative smooth $X$-group, viewed as a $v$-sheaf on $X$.
 We define the \textbf{Hodge--Tate spectral sequence with $\Gs$-coefficients} to be the Leray spectral sequence associated to $\nu\colon X_v \rightarrow X_{\et}$

 \end{definition}

 \begin{remark} When $\Gs=\G_a$ and $X$ is a smooth rigid space, this recovers the Hodge--Tate spectral sequence \cite[Thm.
 3.20]{Scholze2013}. \end{remark}